How to Close Bank Accounts Before Leaving China

 3. Complete the Account Closure Form

-Request the account closure form at the bank and fill it out with your account number and personal details.
+At the bank, request the account closure form and fill it out with your account number, personal details, and reason for closure.

 4. Withdraw Remaining Funds

-• Cash Withdrawal: Directly from the bank teller.
+• Cash Withdrawal: Withdraw the funds directly from the bank teller.

 5. Submit the Form and Documents